 For us to grade this assignment in a timely manner, we need you to adhere strictly to the following submission guidelines.
 They will help me grade the assignment in an appropriate manner.
 You will be penalized if you do not follow these instructions.
-Your matric number in all of the following statements should not have any spaces and any letters should be in CAPITALS.
+Your matric number in all of the following statements should not have any spaces and all letters should be in CAPITALS (inclusive of the ending check letter).
 You are to turn in the following files:

 README.txt(e.g., in UPPERCASE): this is a text only file that describes any information you want me to know about your submission.
 You should not include any identifiable information about your assignment (your name, phone number, etc.) except your matric number and email (we need the email to contact you about your grade, please use your [u|a|g]*******@nus.edu.sg address, not your email alias).
 This is to help you get an objective grade in your assignment, as we won't associate matric numbers with student names.